|

 Cyperus alternifolius 'Gracilis' (Miniature Umbrella Plant) - This is a smaller version of the species growing about 2 feet tall with less tendency to flower and therefore reseed.
 The leaf-like bracts top the flowering stalk, and are arranged spirally, spreading outward and slightly downward like the ribs of an umbrella.
 Grow in or out of water, in pots, or even in an irrigated dry stream bed.
 It is hardy to about 20-25 degrees F.

-This information about Cyperus alternifolius 'Gracilis' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Cyperus alternifolius 'Gracilis' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |